 Unfortunately humans are going to find it somewhat tougher to live over the next ten/fifty/hundred/thousand (delete depending how gloomy you're feeling) or so years, but let's face it, we've plundered Earth's resources for our own betterment and didn't appreciate there might be consequences.
 Or if we did, we didn't care because the money and associated lifestyle improvements were intoxicating.
 And when presented with the facts of the impending climate disaster, we ignored them.
 Because things had gone too far.
 So our time on this planet might be more limited than the time the planet has left.
 And we hastened our own demise.

-As the Smash Martians observed, "They are clearly a most primitive people."
+"They are clearly a most primitive people."

 When I have a nest of ants in my garden and I leave it alone, it gets bigger.
-The number of ants multiplies and they all run around managing their community - foraging for food and building materials.
+The number of ants multiplies and they all run around managing their community - foraging for food and building a bigger nest.
 They have lots of babies.
 Then the nest gets too big (my arbitrary decision) and I pour boiling water into it.
 The ants run around in a panic, tying to save what they've built.
 But I pour in more water and eventually the nest collapses and the ants die.
 I go inside, put the kettle on and forget all about it.

 Later another ants' nest starts to build somewhere else in the garden.
 I go through the same process.